Mike Pyle (American football): Post career health problems

 Several years after retiring from the NFL, Pyle began to experience symptoms of dementia.
 His condition eventually worsened, and his family was forced to put him into a full-time assisted living facility.
 Pyle went to Silverado, a national chain that has an arrangement with the NFL to treat all former players with at least three years of service — and dementia — free of charge.

 ‘‘We have treated about 20 NFL players — we have about a dozen right now,’’ Loren Shook, the president and CEO of Silverado Senior Living, says. ‘‘This is under the ‘88 Plan’ with the NFL.’’

 The 88 Plan is a brain trauma program named for Hall of Fame tight end John Mackey, whose number was 88.
-Mackey was in a near vegetative state from chronic traumatic encephalopathy by the time he died in 2011.
+Mackey was in a near vegetative state from chronic traumatic encephalopathy (CTE) by the time he died in 2011.
 Pyle died on July 29, 2015, from a brain hemorrhage.
+He is one of at least 345 NFL players to be diagnosed after death (CTE) with this disease, which is caused by repeated hits to the head.